kasikoel/SpringBoot-Lab1/README.md

   Whitelabel Error Page
   This application has no explicit mapping for /error, so you are seeing this as a fallback.
   ```
-  To avoid this, ensure you are accessing the correct API endpoints like `http://localhost:8080/courses`.

 ## Additional Notes
 This guide is for users who want to quickly set up and run the project without modifications.